vendure-ecommerce/storefront-qwik-starter/README.md

 ## The setup for `node-canvas`

-I use node-cavas to generate image for customizable product.
+(Legacy note as I am not using it anymore.
+The cusomizable image is generated in the client side now) In the past, I usd node-cavas to generate image for customizable product.
 The usage is to generate a canvas in server side (Note that usually canvas is generated at client side).
 As I could not find a good solution in qwik to generate canvas interactively at client side, I use node-canvas to generate the image in server side and then send the image to client side.

 Note that node-canas requires some native libraries to be installed on the server.
 You can find the installation instructions in the [node-canvas documentation](https://github.com/Automattic/node-canvas)